Search

 Markets

-There will be no price tags on items in markets in Cambodia and for good reason; haggling is the norm here!
-Prices are inflated for tourists, so the rule of thumb is to offer 50% of what they tell you the cost is, if it is a stern no then slowly up the cost.
-Never take the first price they give you.
+There may be no price tags on items in markets in Cambodia, and for good reason; haggling is the norm here!
+Prices may be inflated for tourists, so the rule of thumb is to offer 50% of the quoted price.
+If it is a stern no, then slowly increase your offer.

 Transport